-Experience: Minimum of 2 years of recent L&D experience, preferably in a center serving high risk patients.
+Experience: Minimum of 1.5 years or 18 months of recent L&D experience, preferably in a center serving high risk patients.

-Licensure/Certification: NRP certification within 3 months of hire and ACLS or OB life support certification within 6 months of hire.
+License/Certification: ACLS certification within 3 months of hire and OB life support certification within 6 months of hire.

 Knowledge, Skills, and Abilities